gbro115/homebridge-roomba690/README.md

 This Homebridge plugin adds support for the Roomba 690.

-Unfortunately, the [homebridge-roomba980](https://github.com/steedferns/homebridge-roomba980) plugin doesn't work with the Roomba 690.
-This is ultimately due to the 690 not supporting dorita980's getMission() method. homebridge-roomba690 works around this by making use of the methods the 690 does support.

 It also adds a BatteryService, allowing you to check on the charging status of the 690.

 ## Features